D-Robotics/rdk_doc_en/docs/toolchain_development/intermediate/ptq_process.md

 According to the hints provided by hb_mapper checker, generally, the operators running on BPU will have better performance.
 In this case, you can remove the CPU operators like pow and reshape from the model and calculate the corresponding functions in the post-processing to reduce the number of subgraphs.

 However, multiple subgraphs will not affect the overall conversion process but will affect the performance of the model to a large extent.
 It is recommended to adjust the model operators to run on BPU as much as possible.
-You can refer to the BPU operator support list in the Horizon Processor Operator Support List to replace the CPU operators with BPU operators with the same functions or move the CPU operators in the model to the pre- and post-processing of the model for CPU calculations.
+You can refer to the BPU operator support list in the D-Robotics Processor Operator Support List to replace the CPU operators with BPU operators with the same functions or move the CPU operators in the model to the pre- and post-processing of the model for CPU calculations.

 ### Model conversion

-The model conversion phase will convert the floating-point model to a Horizon heterogeneous model, and after this phase, you will have a model that can run on the Horizon processor.
+The model conversion phase will convert the floating-point model to a D-Robotics heterogeneous model, and after this phase, you will have a model that can run on the D-Robotics processor.

 Before performing the conversion, please make sure that the validation model process has been successfully passed.